Board of Trustees

 As an architect, architectural theorist, visiting professor, and chief designer of Fairfax & Sammons Architects with offices in New York and Palm Beach, he has an international practice specializing in classical architecture, interior design and urban planning.
 Sammons was instrumental in the reemergence of classical design as a major movement in America through his designs as well as his work as an instructor at the Prince of Wales Institute in Britain in 1992-3 and as a founding member of the Institute of Classical Architecture in 1991.
 From 1996 to 2004, the Fairfax & Sammons office also served as the headquarters for the noted American architecture critic Henry Hope Reed Jr. and Classical America, the organization he founded in 1968.
 In 2013, Fairfax & Sammons received the Arthur Ross Award for Lifetime Achievement in Architecture, an award created to recognize and celebrate excellence in the classical tradition.

-John Shannon is Executive Director and Almoner of the St. George's Society of New York.
-Over the past two decades, Mr. Shannon has implemented and over seen new initiatives within the organization, enhancing the Society’s fundraising, membership, mission, and vision and office operation.
+John Shannon is Executive Director and Almoner Emeritus of the St. George's Society of New York in 2015.
+From 1995 to 2015 he implemented and oversaw new initiatives within the organization, enhancing the Society’s fundraising, membership, mission, and vision and office operation.
+Previously he was a credit officer at two New York City banks that have since merged to form J.P.
+Morgan & Co.
 He holds a Bachelors in History from Trinity College.
-In addition to his board service with ACBA, Mr. Shannon serves on a number of boards in the New York City area including the Royal Oaks, Saint Nicholas Society in the City of New York, the New York Genealogical & Biographical Society and the College of Arms Foundation.
+In addition to his board service with ACBA, Mr. Shannon is a member of the Advisory Board of the American Friends of the Georgian Group; a member of the Wadmalaw Island Land Planning Committee; and president of the board of the College of Arms Foundation.

 Janis A. Solomon